kadena-community/pactup/README.md

 #### Upgrade

-On macOS, it is as simple as `brew upgrade pactup`.

-On other operating systems, upgrading `pactup` is almost the same as installing it.
+Upgrading `pactup` is almost the same as installing it.
 To prevent duplication in your shell config file add `--skip-shell` to install command.

 #### Parameters